innermost47/obsidian-neural-provider/README.md

 ### 1 — Benchmark your GPU

-Before anything, verify your GPU is fast enough:
+Verify your GPU can handle the high-quality multi-model generation:

 ```bash
 docker run --rm --gpus all \